 26 Jan 2016

-For the last two decades a “perfect storm” has been building in North American academic and research libraries, requiring libraries to make consequential decisions about the future of their print collections.
-With little reliable data to guide them, librarians face a range of risks, from trivial to potentially disastrous, in making these decisions.
+For the last two decades a “perfect storm” has been building in North American academic and research libraries.
+Libraries are making consequential decisions about the future of their print collections with little reliable data to guide them.

 Beyond PAPR II: Next Steps for CRL